Anhedonic-Robot/The-Art-of-Academic-Performance/README.md

 All issue reports are highly appreciated.
 If you're having trouble with something, it's highly likely that someone else is having the exact same issues as you.
 Please, don't hesitate to create a report.

+### Credits

+A special thanks to the following people.